followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataContext/3 Methods/objectLink(entityAlias_key).md

 ===================================================================

 <!--shortDescription-->
-Return a special proxy object to describe the entity link.
+Gets a special proxy object to describe the entity link.
 <!--/shortDescription-->

 <!--paramName1-->entityAlias<!--/paramName1-->